 The new development meant that all established businesses in the area had to move about a mile to the west in what is now the location of the City of Spruce Grove.
 The railway line brought a new lease of life to the settlement and soon it began developing owing to its status as a grain-trading center.

 This growth has kept on and is vigorous now more than before.
 The area celebrated its 25th anniversary as a city in 2011.
-It is one of the fastest growing cities in Western Canada.
+It is one of the fastest growing cities in Western Canada and has it’s own newspaper: Spruce Grove Examiner.
 Today, Spruce Grove continues to thrive both socially and economically, with people from all religions, races and educational backgrounds calling it home.